 Discussion

 Our results suggest restoration efforts in Pensacola, St. Andrews, and Apalachicola bays have not had the intended response of shifting oyster populations from a resilient, low oyster state to a more desired, high oyster state.
 This conclusion is based on available data from three different bays in different watersheds, but with common restoration materials, techniques, and monitoring programs.
 Restoration efforts in all three bays are guided by previous efforts in Apalachicola Bay where irregular clutching has been part of oyster management efforts since at least 1949 (Whitfield and Beaumariage 1977).
 Hurricane Elena in 1985 is thought to have had major impact on oyster populations in Apalachicola Bay (Berrigan 1988, 1990), reducing oyster populations by as much as 95% (Livingston 2015).
 However, a very rapid population recovery was observed in Apalachicola Bay following Hurricane Elena (Berrigan 1990), for reasons that may or may not be singularly related to restoration (Fisch and Pine 2016).
-The observed changes both to the physical (Edmiston et al. 2008) and biological (Berrigan 1988; Edmiston et al. 2008; Livingston 2015) aspects of Apalachicola Bay post-hurricane Elena led to an intensive restoration effort for oyster populations including fishery closures, experimental clutching effort, and on-water check stations following fishery re-opening to monitor harvests (Berrigan 1990).
+The observed changes both to the physical (Edmiston et al. 2008) and biological (Berrigan 1988; Edmiston et al. 2008; Livingston 2015) aspects of Apalachicola Bay post-hurricane Elena led to an intensive restoration effort for oyster populations including fishery closures, experimental cultching effort, and on-water check stations following fishery re-opening to monitor harvests (Berrigan 1990).
 Restoration efforts detailed in Berrigan (1990) identify that 156 ha of oyster reef received 472 m3 of Rangia clamshell per ha as part of the intensive restoration.
 Livingston et al. (1999) describe a major wild oyster spat set occurring in the fall of 1985 on remaining oyster reefs in Apalachicola Bay and subsequently within 18 months restored oyster bars (monitored as part of restoration; Berrigan 1990) were supporting 587 oysters/m2.
 Oyster population benchmarks to support harvest were met (Berrigan 1990), and the oyster fishery reopened, with reported landings and related excise fees recovering the cost of restoration (Berrigan 1990).
 If previous restoration efforts were successful, why is a similar response not observed from ongoing restoration efforts now?

 Cultch density, volume, area, and material